An analogue of Wilton's formula and values of Dedekind zeta functions: Values of Dedekind zeta functions

-It is noted that the closed form expression for Dedekind zeta values associated to imaginary quadratic number field at even positive integers can not be obtained from \eqref{eqn6.6} as the expression of $L(s,\chi_{d_K})$ at such integers is still not known.
-Substituting $u=2$ and $v= 2n$ in \eqref{imaginaryquadratic} and apply the above obtained closed form expressions for $\zeta_K(4n-1)$ and $\zeta_K(4n+1)$ to get the closed form expression for $\zeta_K(2n)$.
+On the other hand, $L(s,\chi_{d_K})$ at such integers is still not known.
+Thus an expression for Dedekind zeta values associated to imaginary quadratic number field at even positive integers can not be obtained from \eqref{eqn6.6}.
+Therefore it is interesting to find an expression for this case too.
+We use Theorem \ref{mainthm} to find such an expression.